talos/pseudositer/README.md

       });
     </script>

-within the an HTML page's `<head>` declaration, modifying the path to the pseudositer and jQuery source if need be.
+within your HTML page's `<head>` declaration, modifying the path to the pseudositer and jQuery source if need be.

 Likewise, modify the `path/to/content/index` argument to reflect where your site's content is located.
 This will be resolved relative to the HTML page.